Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Be realistic about your goals

 Remember, this is not an all-or-nothing situation.
 You might not have the financial firepower to retire at 55 — but this doesn’t mean you should forget about retirement planning and resign yourself to working until you drop.
 Taking small steps now — whether that’s increasing pension contributions, building up ISA savings, or putting a proper retirement plan in place — can ensure you retire before the State Pension Age, and potentially with a much better standard of living.
-A goal that many will agree is worth planning for.
+That's a goal many will agree is worth planning for.

 If you’ve got a burning question you want to ask, why not drop us a line?
 Ask us your question.